yahoo/validatar/README.md

 ### Test file format

 Test files are written in the YAML format.
+See example in src/test/resources/.
 The schema is as follows:

 ```
 name: Test family name : String